tushar-c/tushar-c.github.io/_posts/2018-6-16-What-is-Machine-Learning-and-why-should-you-bother-understanding.md

 ![neuralnetwork]({{site.baseurl}}/images/neuralnetwork.jpeg)

 Also, the reader might have noticed that we are using the terms AI, Machine Learning, Deep Learning interchangeably.
-Machine Learning is a subfield of AI, Deep Learning is a subfield of Machine Learning, here is a nice visual representing this fact:
+Machine Learning is a subfield of AI, Deep Learning is a subfield of Machine Learning.
+Here is a nice visual representing this fact:

 ![Subsets Of AI]({{site.baseurl}}/images/Machine Learning.png)